World News | FAA Lifts Ground Stop Following System Outage That Grounded Thousands of Flights in US | LatestLY

 President Joe Biden was briefed by Secretary of Transportation Pete Buttigieg on the FAA system outage.

+Biden said that Buttigieg told him they still had not identified what went wrong.

+"I just spoke to Buttigieg.
+They don't know what the cause is.
+But I was on the phone with him about 10 minutes," Biden said.
+"I told him to report directly to me when they find out.
+Air traffic can still land safely, just not take off right now.
+We don't know what the cause of it is."

-"There is no evidence of a cyberattack at this point, but the President directed DOT to conduct a full investigation into the causes.
-The FAA will provide regular updates," White House Press Secretary Karine Jean-Pierre said in a tweet.
+White House Press Secretary Karine Jean-Pierre said in a tweet that there is no evidence of a cyberattack at this point, but the President "directed DOT to conduct a full investigation into the causes.
+The FAA will provide regular updates.

 Transportation Secretary Buttigieg said that he is in touch with the FAA and monitoring the situation.